-- In Startup tab, disable all startup applications.
-You can do that by right clicking the startup item and choosing Disable from the menu.
-Repeat this process for all startup applications.
+- In the Startup tab, disable all startup applications.
+You can do that by right-clicking the startup item and choosing Disable from the menu (Repeat this process for all startup applications).

 - After all startup items are disabled, close Task Manager.

-- Go back to System Configuration window and click Apply and OK to save changes.
+- Go back to System Configuration window and click Apply and OK to save the changes.

 - Restart your PC.